Time Servers

 – The network time sync occurs between servers and clients via Network Time Protocol (NTP)

-– A master time source, known as an NTP server, is used to time synchronize the time across a network
+– A master time source, known as an NTP server, is used to synchronize the time across a network

 – Its behind the firewall to protect against unauthorized access and the threat of cyber attacks